rossprogram/rossprogram.github.io/counselors/index.md

 Prior knowledge of all the [Course Topics](/first-years/course-topics/) is not required.

 Each counselor needs to pass a standard background check.
-Depending on your citizenship status, you might need to obtain an appropriate visa (US or Chinese) to join the Ross Program.
+Depending on your citizenship status, you might need to obtain an appropriate US visa to earn a salary at the Ross Program.

 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, ethnic origin,